Queen Elizabeth National Park – Uganda

 Chimpanzee Tracking in Kyambura Gorge

-Kyambura gorge, also known as the Valley of Apes, is a gorge carved by the Kyambura River.
+Kyambura Gorge, also known as the Valley of Apes, is a gorge carved by the Kyambura River.
 The gorge is covered by a lush rainforest and is home to a thriving population of chimpanzees.

 Guided primate tracking excursions provide a unique opportunity to witness these intelligent beings in their natural habitat, swinging from tree to tree and engaging in their social behaviors.